A Fast Text-Driven Approach for Generating Artistic Content: Introduction

 \section{Introduction}

 Finding a source of inspiration for visual art creation can be a difficult task.
 Even with the online search engine, it is still labor-intensive because manually crawling the web is time-consuming.
 Therefore, a large number of artistic prototypes must be explored before an artist has a better feel of what their future creations look like structurally but also artistically.
 In this work, the image can be stylized according to the user’s requirements with a text prompt, a style image, or a combination of style parameters (Figure~\ref{fig:teaser}).
-The only limitations are the user’s imagination and the models involved in the generative process.
+The only limitations are the user’s imagination.

 Despite the considerable progress of generative models, there is not a common solution that allows stylization with image and text.
 The Conditional-driven GAN \cite{pmlr-v48-reed16} first extracted visual details from the text and then synthesized the output image conditioned on these previously extracted features.
 The Attention-driven GAN \cite{Xu_2018_CVPR} introduced a similarity module between text features and image features.
 The DALLE \cite{pmlr-v139-ramesh21a} and StyleCLIP \cite{Patashnik_2021_ICCV} are the state-of-the-art approaches of generating and manipulating images via text.
 However, the DALLE does not support the stylization with a style example and StyleCLIP is mainly limited in generating images from a single domain: faces, cars, etc.